Znih/Znih/Copilot-Chat-KI_Sitzungen/20251121_Copilot-KI_Versailles-Vlad-i-mir.md

 Es scheint, dass sowohl der deutsche als auch der russische Text im gleichen Dokument vorhanden sind.
 Um eine genaue Analyse und den Vergleich der deutschen Übersetzung mit dem Original russischen Text durchzuführen, werde ich die Absätze Stück für Stück parallel prüfen.

 Soll ich dabei auf spezifische Abschnitte oder auf den gesamten Text achten?

+---

+**Copilot:**
+The content of the two files `20251119_Russischer-KI-Ethik-Ethos.md` (in Russian) and `20251119_Russischer-KI-Ethik-Ethos_DE.md` (in German) was successfully fetched.
+To proceed, I will compare the texts for accuracy and evaluate whether the German translation properly reflects the original Russian content.

+This validation process may take some time.
+Are there specific sections of the document you want the focus to be on, or should I check the entire text?